kingoperating/v2/README.md

   <img src=".\src\images\logo.png" width="400" title="kingscripts">
 </p>

 This open source python package allows for easy access to the majority of KOC data products for KOC employees.
-Currently on version 3.1.0
+Currently on version 3.2.0

 Developed and Maintained by Michael Tanner and Gabe Tatman.
 Please email development@kingoperating.com with any questions.

-Visit [KOC Development Site](https://mtanner161.github.io/kingdashboard/#/kingdashboard) for our ongoing front-end application development
+Visit [KOC Development Site](https://mtanner161.github.io/kingdashboard/#/kingdashboard) for our ongoing front-end application development!

 ## Documentation